Publications

 - A paper about Aristotle and pros hen homonymy (R&R)

-- Three papers about the ontological difference
+- Two papers about the ontological difference

 (drafts available upon request)